sonata-project/SonataUserBundle/UPGRADE-5.0.md

 UPGRADE FROM 4.x to 5.0
 =======================

+## User class simplified

+User class no longer has the Profile or Social fields.
+If you need them, please extend the User class and add them.
+Make sure you run your migrations to remove those fields from your database.

 ## FOSUserBundle removal

 FOSUserBundle dependency was removed.
 Main features of that bundle were migrated